Batu-Boy/VoxelGenerator/README.md

 # VoxelGenerator
-This script creates voxelized 3d version of given texture and saving object as prefab and saving materials for further use.
+This script creates voxelized 3d version of given texture and saving object as prefab.
+Also Creates one material has given texture on it.
+Arrange pixel's UV's for getting correct color of texture pixel on material.

 Set the sprite to voxelize